The thermodynamics of computational copying in biochemical systems: Discussion

 Our analysis has revealed that biomolecules can in principle be used to implement protocols that achieve the thermodynamic bound, and we have provided an example.
-The key difference from the canonical cellular network is the manipulation of concentrations of ATP, ADP and P. If these manipulations are performed slowly enough, reactions (except decorrelation of readout and receptor) can be performed reversibly as reactants/products are gradually stabilised/destabilised with respect to each other.
+The key difference from the canonical cellular network is the manipulation of concentrations of ATP, ADP and P \teoresp{over time, during the course of the measurement}.
+If these manipulations are performed slowly enough, reactions (except decorrelation of readout and receptor) can be performed reversibly as reactants/products are gradually stabilised/destabilised with respect to each other.
+We thus propose a new class of systems in which the fundamental thermodynamics of computation can be explored, to complement experiments done with optical or \teoedit{electrostatic feedback} traps \cite{berut2012experimental, Jun2014} and magnetic systems \cite{Hong2014}. \teoedit{Our approach involves manipulating biomolecules by adjusting the chemical potential of fuel molecules}.
+Our experimental system is particularly promising because the dissipation could in principle be measured directly for a large number of devices acting in parallel rather than inferred from positional trajectories as it is done for the optical \teoedit{or feedback} traps.
+A second advantage of the proposed setup is that the store of free energy used to perform work on the system -- the chemical fuel -- is explicit.
+It is clear exactly how free energy is transferred to and absorbed back from the bit under study.
+In other analyses, the explicit mechanism by which work is transferred between a bit and a store of free energy is implicit.
+It is usually assumed that the store of free energy can supply and absorb work efficiently, even if the operations on the bit itself are irreversible.
+In practice, however, work is typically supplied in a highly irreversible fashion such as via lasers \cite{berut2012experimental, Jun2014}, and any work done by the bit is lost rather than stored.